 Pay attention to the volume of your company mentions on different channels.
 Identify where your customers spend the most time and are asking the most questions, and then meet them there, whether it's on a social network, on Yelp, or somewhere else.

-Keep track of touchpoints with individual customers.
+11. Keep track of touchpoints with individual customers.

 Interactions with your customers are best informed by context.
-Keep track of all the touchpoints you've had with individual customers because having a view into their experience with your company will pay dividends in the long run.
+Keep track of all the touchpoints you've had with individual customers, because having a view into their experience with your company will pay dividends in the long run.

 How long have they been a customer?
 What was their experience in the sales process?
 How many purchases have they made?
 Have they given positive/critical feedback about your support experience or products?
 Knowing the answers to these questions will give you a more complete picture when you respond to inquiries and will help you have more productive conversations with customers.

-Create feedback loops.
+12. Create feedback loops.

 From the moment you have your first customer, you should be actively seeking out insights from them.
-As your business grows, this will become harder -- but remember that your customer-facing employees are a valuable source of information because they are most in tune with your buyers and potential buyers.
+As your business grows, this will become harder — but remember that your customer-facing employees are a valuable source of information because they are most in tune with your buyers and potential buyers.

-Create a FAQ page for your website.
+13. Create a FAQ page on your website.